BMorgenstern/Repointer/README.md

 Once all the info is put in, just click "Process" at the bottom and let the program do all the work.

-If you experience any bugs or have a question, I can be contacted on Skype at kratosonkrak.
+If you experience any bugs or have a question, I can be contacted at brendanmorgenstern@gmail.com .

 Additional notes: